Trust and privacy

 Benefits

-Flatten transparency onto a visible background locally with preview, export controls, and route-specific clarity.
+Flatten transparency onto a visible background locally with preview and clear export controls.

 Prevents accidental transparency loss